illumiphi/port-of-alsea.illumiphi.com/pages/04.calendar/2018-06-28-board-of-commissioners-meeting/01.agenda/agenda.md

 ===

-# I. CALL TO ORDER
+# CALL TO ORDER

-# II.
-CONSENT CALENDAR
+# CONSENT CALENDAR

-## A.  	Approval of the May, 2018, Regular Meeting Minutes and June 6, 2018    Special Meeting Minutes
+##  	Approval of the May, 2018, Regular Meeting Minutes and June 6, 2018    Special Meeting Minutes

-## B. 	March Financial Statement
+## 	March Financial Statement

-# III.
-Meeting with Jon Holbrook on Marina Design
+# Meeting with Jon Holbrook on Marina Design

-# IV.
-Adoption of Resolution Authorizing Issuance of the Bonds
+# Adoption of Resolution Authorizing Issuance of the Bonds

-# V. MANAGER’S REPORT
+# MANAGER’S REPORT

-# VI.
-OLD BUSINESS
+# OLD BUSINESS

-## A.  	Appointments to the Citizen Review Committee
+##  	Appointments to the Citizen Review Committee

-## B.   	Food Carts
+##   	Food Carts

-# VII.
-NEW BUSINESS
+# NEW BUSINESS

-## A.    	Website
+##    	Website

-## B.   	Second Annual Newsletter
+##   	Second Annual Newsletter

-# VIII.
-COMMISSIONERS’ COMMENTS
+# COMMISSIONERS’ COMMENTS

-# IX.
-ADJOURNMENT
+# ADJOURNMENT